Shopify/shopify_app/README.md

 This will generate a shop model which will be the storage for the tokens necessary for authentication.

 #### User-based token storage
 A more granular control over level of access per user on an app might be necessary, to which the shop-based token strategy is not sufficient.
 Shopify supports a user-based token storage strategy where a unique token to each user can be managed.
-Shop tokens must still be maintained so that background jobs can make use of them when necessary.
+Shop tokens must still be maintained if you are running background jobs so that you can make use of them when necessary.
 ```sh
 $ rails generate shopify_app:shop_model
 $ rails generate shopify_app:user_model